MACE4GITHUB/typingrealm/README.md

 test token which is being used by the frontend)
 - TypingRealm.Profiles.Api
 - TypingRealm.Data.Api
+- TypingRealm.Texts.Api (new Texts API, more documentation will soon follow)

 By default (current implementation at the time of writing this README), data is being stored in *.json files in the folder of TypingRealm.Data.Api project.
 You